wp-plugins/formidable/readme.txt

 == Description ==
 Quickly and easily build WordPress forms with a simple drag-and-drop interface and in-place editing.
-There are dozens of form-building plugins out there, but most are confusing and overly complicated.
+There are dozens of form-building plugins out there to create forms, but most are confusing and overly complicated.
 With Formidable, it is easy to create forms within a simple drag-and-drop interface.
 You can construct custom forms or generate them from a template.
 Shortcodes can be used as well as spam catching services.

 [View Documentation](http://formidablepro.com/knowledgebase/ "View Documentation")